-The internal structure of the complex head obeys the Mirror Principle (T_m and C_m form a constituent to the exclusion of D_m , etc.), a consequence of cyclic application of GenHM.
+The internal structure of the complex head obeys the Mirror Principle ( $T_m$ and $C_m$ form a constituent to the exclusion of $D_m$ , etc.), a consequence of cyclic application of GenHM.

-Evidence for the low spellout position of the Rel-Agr complex head comes from object relative clauses with overt preverbal subjects, as in (17).
+Evidence for the low spellout position of the Rel-Agr complex head comes from object relative clauses with overt preverbal subjects, as in (16).
 The crucial fact is that all components of the Rel-Agr prefix follow the subject isilwane 'lion'.
-Assuming that the subject is in Spec,TP, as shown in (18), the linker and the augment must undergo downward displacement across the subject to be linearized to its right.